mobluse/olpybasic/README.md

 To start:

-    python3 -i olpybasic.py # Next line is alternative if you have MicroPython in Linux or Unix.
+    python3 -i olpybasic.py # Next line is an alternative if you have MicroPython in Linux or Unix.
-    ~/micropython/ports/unix/micropython -i olpybasic.py # Next line is for NumWorks calculator. from olpybasic import _a,_run,_l,_d # Trace doesn't work on NumWorks.
+    ~/micropython/ports/unix/micropython -i olpybasic.py # Next line is for NumWorks calculator. from olpybasic import _a,_run,_l,_d,_tron,_troff # Trace doesn't work on NumWorks.

 Paste: